 M Y L O V E I S P A S T.

-A Pasquine Piller erected in the despite of Love.
+A Pasquine Piller erected in the despite of Love.1 At

 A 2 last, though